OpenDevsFlow/Discorddev/readme.md

 ## 💻 About:

 Discord.dev is a fork of discord.js library.
-Everything is like Discord.js
+Everything is like Discord.js but with better updates, fast and secure

 [![ODF Banner](https://api.weblutions.com/discord/invite/a2c3QTWkuk)](https://discord.gg/a2c3QTWkuk)